zenoR-git/zenoR-git/README.md

 ## ABOUT ME:

 Hi there!
-I am new here and learning github and open-source. also i would very much appreciate if someone has a nice idea to improve this .md file 😄.
+I am new here and learning github and open-source. also i would very much appreciate if someone has nice ideas to improve this .md file 😄.

 <!--